brentcroft/pi-cam-object-detection-service/README.md

 ## Please Note
+This kit has been tested only on a *Pi 3 B+* with Raspian Stretch Lite 2018-11-13 and a PiCam v2.1.

-The kit requires the download of an appropriate Pi Tensorflow wheel, see: https://github.com/lhelontra/tensorflow-on-arm/releases.
+This kit requires the download of an appropriate Pi Tensorflow wheel, see: https://github.com/lhelontra/tensorflow-on-arm/releases.

 One sample SSD Mobilenet PPN graph is provided as an arbitrary working example.